openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 * :ref:`Problem with Adaptive Hint`
 * :ref:`Molecular Structure<Molecule Editor>`

-To change the correctness visibility for your subsection:
+To change the results visibility for your subsection:

 #.
 Select the **Configure** icon in the subsection box.

    The **Settings** dialog box opens.

 #.
-Select the **Advanced** tab, and locate the **Correctness Visibility** section.
+Select the **Visibility** tab, and locate the **Results Visibility** section.

 #.
 Select one of the available options:

-   * **Always show correctness**: default behavior.
+   * **Always show results**: default behavior; results are shown immediately when answers are submitted.
-   * **Never show correctness**: withhold correctness completely for problems in this subsection.
+   * **Never show results**: never show results for answers submitted in this subsection.
-   * **Show correctness when subsection is past due**: withhold correctness until the Grade Due Date for the subsection (if instructor-paced course), or the Course End Date for the course (if self-paced course), has passed.
+   * **Show results when subsection is past due**: delay showing results until the Grade Due Date for the subsection (if instructor-paced course), or the Course End Date for the course (if self-paced course), has passed.

      .. note::
-      If no Grade Due Date (for instructor-paced courses) or Course End Date (for self-paced courses) has been set, then the default behavior of always showing correctness is used.
+      If no Grade Due Date (for instructor-paced courses) or Course End Date (for self-paced courses) has been set, then results are always shown.

      .. note::
-      Correctness will be always be displayed to staff members of the course, unless **Never show correctness** is selected.
+      Results will be always be displayed to staff members of the course, unless **Never show results** is selected.

 #.
 Select **Save**.